code-monki/central-supply-catalog/docs/design.md

 ### Search Catalog

 Users enter a search term in the global search form.
-The search page loads the generated search payload, builds a MiniSearch index in the browser, displays matching products, and caches the payload by version.
+The search page loads the generated search payload, evaluates the query with the client-side catalog search parser, displays matching products, and caches the payload by version.

 ### Inspect Product